jeffpar/lonedissent/_pages/transcripts/featured/brown1/bolling-v-sharpe.md

 <p>MR. JUSTICE REED: And Congress cannot determine it for itself? </p>
 <p>MR. NABRIT: No, sir.
 Never in the history of this country have the individual
 liberties of the citizen been entrusted in the hands of the legislators.
-The very founders of the Government refused to <a name="page15"></a>agree to the Constitution itself until they could be satisfied, Jefferson and others, that they had a Bill of Rights, so as to protect individual liberties.
+The very founders of the Government refused to agree to the Constitution itself until they could be satisfied, Jefferson and others, that they had a Bill of Rights, so as to protect individual liberties.
 </p>
 <p>MR. JUSTICE REED: That would mean that we would examine the basis, the foundation,